kapelner/bartMachine/README.md

 IMPORTANT
 ===========

 * For the newest version >=1.4, *before* you load the package, you must set *both* the memory and the special speedup module and newer GC params are also recommended: `options(java.parameters = c("-Xmx20g", "--add-modules=jdk.incubator.vector", "-XX:+UseZGC"))`.
 If you don't do this you will get errors such as `Error in .jnew("bartMachine.bartMachineRegressionMultThread") : java.lang.NoClassDefFoundError: jdk/incubator/vector/Vector`.
+If you want GPU optimizations, see the necessary options setup in this README further on.

 * For version <1.4, you must set the memory before `options(java.parameters = "-Xmx20g")` to set a larger amount of RAM than the default of 500MB which will get you intro trouble.
 Only after setting these options, then invoke `library(bartMachine)`.
 If you don't do this YOU WILL GET OUT OF MEMORY ERRORS OR STUFF THAT LOOKS LIKE THIS `Error in validObject(.Object) : invalid class “jobjRef” object: invalid object for slot "jobj" in class "jobjRef": got class "NULL", should be or extend class "externalptr"`.